TFG Webmaster

 until my legs were tired.
 Good times.

-I always bought the home ports of said fighting games, so I definitely had the
+I always picked up the home ports of fighting games, so I had plenty of trained experience over many other arcade competitors.
+I didn't mess

 around...
 I was given a certain number of quarters and had to make those

-plenty of quarters left over when it was time to leave.
+go back to the arcade).
 Also, I damn sure wasn't about to leave the arcade and

-have to somehow chase my parents
+have to chase my parents

 Frank, Jet & Bruce

 Lee (wax statue).
-Hong Kong 2010. |
+Hong Kong 2010 |

 Best boba

 tea in Vegas.
-2017.

 was concerned a few times